You have no items in your bag

 Luckily, scientists, researchers, and dermatologists have figured out how crepey, loose skin develops over time.
 There are a number of causes, including:

 - Aging – Crepey skin is just another symptom of getting older.
-As your body ages, your skin produces less oil, collagen, and elastin—all things necessary for taut, healthy-looking skin.
+As your body ages, your skin produces less oil, collagen fibers, and elastin—all things necessary for taut, healthy-looking skin.

 - Genetics – Crepey skin can be a bit like gray hair—some people just get it sooner than others.
 And there’s nothing to blame except for a genetic predisposition for early signs of aging.

 - Dry skin – A lack of moisture in the skin can lead to severe dehydration on the cellular level.
 Dehydration hinders the dermatological systems from keeping skin healthy, plump, and firm1.
-Dry, aging skin can enhance the appearance of wrinkles, fine lines, and other skin imperfections.
+Skin dryness on the face can enhance the appearance of neck wrinkles, fine lines, and other skin imperfections.

 - Rapid weight loss – When you lose a large amount of weight, your skin may feel loose and saggy.
 That’s because you’ve lost the weight that was keeping your skin taut, resulting in crepey skin texture.

-UV Radiation – UV radiation is the blight of beauty, the scourge of skin health, and the most culpable of criminals when it comes to crepey skin.
-When the body has too much sun exposure, it absorbs UV radiation from the sun’s rays.
+The most common cause of crepey skin is something you are constantly exposed to: UV radiation.
+UV radiation is the blight of beauty, the scourge of skin health, and the most culpable of criminals when it comes to crepey skin.
+When the body has too much sun exposure, it absorbs UV radiation from the sun’s rays which causes sun damage to the skin.
 UV radiation permeates the skin and breaks down elastin fibers, resulting in loose, sagging skin or orange peel skin texture 3.

-Here’s the good news: elastin fibers can heal... but there’s a catch.
-Extended exposure to UV radiation over time may permanently hinder the fibers’ ability to heal themselves.
+Here’s the good news: elastin fibers can heal ... but there’s a catch.
+Extended exposure to UV rays over time may permanently hinder the fibers’ ability to heal themselves and may even result in skin cancer.

 The result?
 Crepey skin.